hapax/hapax.github.io/assets/visual-qft.md

 Our first task was to see how the standard basis elements looked.
 They were mostly indistinguishable.
 Rather than abandon our new toy, we decided to find a basis that matched it.
-Using polygons suggested a base of regular polygons, and either by direct computation, or group theory, we saw this choice worked.
+Using polygons suggested a basis of regular polygons, and either by direct computation, or group theory, we saw this choice worked.
 The QFT was simply the active change from the computational basis to this regular polygonal basis, and we found that the coefficients after